AgataSzafranek/AT_challenge/README.md

  🔹 *Subtask 1 Why did you choose to participate in this challenge?* [About me](https://github.com/AgataSzafranek/AgataSzafranek)

 I have recently embarked on a personal journey to pursue a career as a software tester, a goal that has been in my mind for quite some time.
 Throughout my professional experience, I have utilized various platforms to assess the suitability of a career as a software tester, and these experiences have only reinforced my belief that this is the right path for me.
 I have acquired a diverse set of skills that are highly applicable to the role.
-Notably, I have acquired keen attention to detail, particularly in the exploration of new software and understanding its functionality.
 Additionally, I have actively participated in the Dare IT Manual Tester challenge and have found immense enjoyment in tackling each challenge presented to me.

  🔹 *Subtask 4 Quick ISTQB knowledge test [ISTQB](https://getistqb.com/quiz-purpurowy/)* 💪